The Story of the WFSV

 The Society started with a group of thirteen men who were either engaged in the industry or passionate consumers, who met regularly at Hosies Hotel to talk about wine, food and the industry.
 The purpose and the sentiment of the Society was based on the Wine and Food Society of London which had been established three years previously by Andre Simon.

 The first meeting in 1936, unanimously agreed to form the Wine and Food Society of Victoria and to seek affiliation with the London organisation, which thanks to efforts of the renowned Andre Simon, already had four branches in the USA and two more branches in England.

-From that time, a rich tradition was born and the Society has grown to over 60 members today.
+From that time, a rich tradition was born.

 The Society is deeply rooted in its heritage and but it has evolved over the years to embrace new imperatives – cosmopolitan food styles from around the world are explored and whilst the emphasis is on French wines, new and old world wines are enjoyed with like minded people.
 The purpose of the Society is still as fresh and relevant today as it was when it first took shape eighty two years ago..